 PTA Admission Requirements

 The Associate of applied science in physical therapist assistant (PTA) program is a selective admission program.
-Students will apply to the program and be selected based on a personal interview and several criteria including:
+Students will be selected based on a personal interview and criteria including:

 - A minimum of one year of high school algebra, chemistry and biology, or its equivalent, with a grade of “C” or better.

 - Completion of 40 hours of observation of PT patient care documented using the clinical observation verification form.

 - Must meet the University admission requirements for undergraduate studies